John Morrison and the Miz: Formation and WWE Tag Team Champions (2007–2008)

-Before they formed a partnership, John Morrison and the Miz were enemies, competing for the ECW Championship in October 2007.
-On the November 16, 2007, episode of SmackDown, then-rivals Morrison and Miz were paired together to face Matt Hardy and MVP in a match for the WWE Tag Team Championship, which they subsequently won after MVP turned on Hardy.
-After winning the title, Morrison and the Miz brought the title to the ECW brand.
+Before they formed a partnership, John Morrison and The Miz were enemies, competing for the ECW Championship in October 2007.
+On the November 16, 2007, episode of SmackDown!, then-rivals Morrison and Miz were paired together to face Matt Hardy and MVP in a match for the WWE Tag Team Championship, which they subsequently won after MVP turned on Hardy.
+After winning the title, Morrison and Miz brought the titles to the ECW brand.
 Soon after winning the WWE Tag Team Championship, the two were no longer portrayed as enemies, but rather as trusting friends.
-They would defend the title on numerous occasions on both ECW and SmackDown as well as multiple pay-per-views against opponents like Shannon Moore and Jimmy Wang Yang, Jesse and Festus, and Tommy Dreamer and Colin Delaney.
+They would defend the title on numerous occasions on both ECW and SmackDown! as well as multiple pay-per-views against opponents like Shannon Moore and Jimmy Wang Yang, Jesse and Festus, and Tommy Dreamer and Colin Delaney.
 In February 2008, Morrison and Miz were given a streaming segment on WWE.com named The Dirt Sheet in which they mocked other wrestlers and facets of pop culture.
 Morrison and Miz co-wrote each episode of The Dirt Sheet each week, and Morrison credits his time in college studying film with contributing to the success of the show.
-After being forced to vs. Miz (in a Money in the Bank qualifying match) in which he subsequently beat him in, Morrison competed in the Money in the Bank ladder match, which was won by CM Punk, at WrestleMania XXIV.
+After being forced to wrestle vs. Miz (in a Money in the Bank qualifying match) on the March 14 episode of SmackDown in which he subsequently beat him in, Morrison competed in the Money in the Bank ladder match, which was won by CM Punk, at WrestleMania XXIV.
 Despite being unsuccessful, Morrison had a standout performance in the match, in which he performed a moonsault from the top rope to the outside of the ring while holding onto a ladder.

 During the sixth annual WWE Draft on June 23, 2008, on Raw, the duo defeated SmackDowns the Hardys (Matt and Jeff) which earned ECW its only draft pick, which turned out to be Matt Hardy, bringing his WWE United States Championship to the brand.
 At The Great American Bash in July, Morrison and Miz lost the tag team titles in a four team tag match to Curt Hawkins and Zack Ryder, ending their reign at 250 days; however, neither Miz nor Morrison were pinned during the match.

 After losing the titles, Morrison and Miz entered a feud with ECW newcomers Evan Bourne and Ricky Ortiz, who they had previously mocked (and continued to do so) on the Dirt Sheet.
 They also had an Internet-centered feud with Raws Cryme Tyme (Shad Gaspard and JTG) based on which WWE.com online show was better: the Dirt Sheet or Cryme Tyme's Word Up.
 Morrison and Miz won a match between the two teams at Cyber Sunday, which was voted for by fans over a World Tag Team Championship match.